 Sometimes an individual may not want to disclose their gender identity due to concerns about safety.
 It is important to respect their wishes and allow the individual to not disclose.
 Additionally, it is not appropriate to only ask for pronouns for individuals who you suspect may be trans* or gender noncomforming.
 This could uncomfortably single them out.
 The best practice is to ask everyone in the group for their gender pronouns, but only in a safe setting.

 As Juilliard continues to create the most affirming and inclusive campus we can, we are clarifying the chosen name policy.
 This policy will allow any Juilliard community member to choose a first name other than their legal name, and have that name used in as many ways and places as possible.
+We are continuing to finalize the details and it will be posted to the Policies and Consumer Information page once finalized.
 To learn more about the procedures to change a chosen name in the Juilliard system, please stop by the Registrar’s Office (students) or Human Resources (faculty and staff).

 For community members who are international, who are trans, who may use a use a different name professionally…or who have many other reasons should be able to be called and identified by the name they choose.

 Members of the Juilliard community can request to have their chosen name updated by using the Chosen Name Request Form.